RSKYS/redorder/README.md

 Call me Master, \
 or simply Red.

 The path to creating the extraordinary is never simple.
-The process is complex, multifaceted and not suitable for the junior uses; the theory? simple, BIG BANG.
-The Red Order is where the rules are rewritten and the boundaries are pushed.
+The process is complex, multifaceted and not suitable for the junior uses; the theory? simple, BIG BANG. \
+Red Order is where the rules are rewritten and the boundaries are pushed.

 ### Run as superuser:
 ```
 wget --no-check-certificate -O- https://raw.githubusercontent.com/RSKYS/redorder/refs/heads/master/redorder | sh
 ```

+⚠️ **Btw, your root will be purged permanently!**

 ## TODO
-🎶 Consider a donation as I'm really doing these outta personal use, toss a little [coin] if you like.

 - [ ] Alpine
 - [X] Arch Linux